Informo/specs/content/matrix/events.md

 - `signature`: Article cryptographic signature, with the source's key.
 Can be null if the article's source has no registered keys.

+## `network.informo.advised_sources`

+State event containing the list of TAs that the client is advised to trust if they don't know who to trust.

 ## Draft
 - Can We can get rid of `Source.publishers` if events are signed ?